eriqande/sib-prog-assess/README.md

 # from that directory, launch the run-and-analyze-colony-subset.sh script:
 ./01-run-colony-subset.sh

-# once that has completed, you will want to do:
+# once that has completed, you will compute partition distances:
 ./02-analyze-colony-subset-runs.sh

 # That will create some PmP_XXX directories.
 Once the process
-# is complete, you will want to do:
+# is complete, you consolidate the partition distances into a data
+# frame with:
 ./03-slurp-up-colony-pds.sh

 ```